Jeremy Hunt: Chancellor of the Exchequer (2022–2024)

 Following the dismissal of Kwasi Kwarteng on 14 October 2022 due to the September 2022 mini-budget, Hunt was appointed Chancellor of the Exchequer by Prime Minister Liz Truss.
 He swiftly appointed four economic advisors to a panel to advise him: Karen Ward (a former top advisor to Philip Hammond), Rupert Harrison, Gertjan Vlieghe, and Sushil Wadhwani.

-On 18 October, Tory MP Sir Roger Gale stated "Jeremy Hunt is de facto prime minister at the moment".
+On 18 October, Conservative MP Roger Gale stated "Jeremy Hunt is de facto prime minister at the moment".
 This was echoed by media, including The Guardian, with the Financial Times writing that many MPs believe he is now the country's de facto leader.
 The Economist called him "chancellor in name but prime minister in practice" and "the most powerful person in Britain".
 The New Statesman went on to name him as the third most powerful right-wing figure of 2023, behind only Nigel Farage and Rishi Sunak.

 Following Truss's resignation, Hunt declined to stand in the party leadership election to replace her.
 Following Rishi Sunak's appointment as Prime Minister, it was confirmed that Hunt would continue as Chancellor.

 His autumn statement took place on 17 November 2022 and retracted the majority of planned reforms from Kwarteng's mini-budget.

 His 2023 spring budget, delivered on 15 March 2023, was the first full budget statement to be presented by Hunt since his appointment as chancellor.
 Announcements included a fuel duty freeze, an extension of the "Energy Price Guarantee" for three more months, investments in low-carbon energy projects and 30 hours of free childcare for working people in England.